adedomin/CSC450-project-proposal/final/final.md

 As shown above, the shell can simplify some very common configuration tasks.
 As suggested, many common shell tasks involve handling file data.
 To do simple tasks like modifying configuration files can result in humorous stream processing scripts.
-Similar to how json objects have defined schema, many times configuration files have some formal structure.
+Similar to how JSON objects have defined schema, many times configuration files have some formal structure.
 A common structure is the key:value pattern.
 Usually files have keys and their values and they are separated by a simple equality sign;
 such files are easily handled by tools like grep or sed.